mind-and-body/mind-and-body.github.io/README.md

 Uses the Cayman Jekyll theme and then overrides a little:
 - The layout: by adding a layouts/default.html file
-- The colour scheme: by adding a assets/scss.html file
+- The colour scheme: by adding a assets/css/style.scss file

-All text is added in the indey file
+All text is added in the index file